 Tram fares cost $2.10 for trips under 3km and $3.50 for trips over 3km.

 The Opal card is a prepaid ticketing system similar to London's Oyster card, Hong Kong's Octopus card and Melbourne's Myki.
 Like the Oyster or Octopus, you need to touch on when entering a station or boarding a bus and touch off when leaving.
 The Opal card is a good option if you're planning on spending a week or longer in Sydney.

-Fares are cheaper with the Opal card when compared with paper tickets.
-For instance the maximum daily charge (excluding airport stations) is $15 with the Opal card rather than $23 with the MyMulti Day pass.
-If you’re travelling on a Sunday, then it is only $2.50 for unlimited travel for the whole day.
+Fares are cheaper with the Opal card when compared with the old paper tickets (which are no longer available).
+For instance the maximum daily charge (excluding airport stations) is $15 with the Opal card (compared with the $23 MyMulti Day pass, which was discontinued in 2016).
+If you're travelling on a Sunday, then it is only $2.50 for unlimited travel for the whole day.

 You can buy Opal cards from over 1300 retail outlets including convenience stores, newsagents and train stations.

-The Opal card is good for travel on buses, ferries and trains.
-Tram travel should be available sometime in 2015.
+The Opal card is good for travel on buses, ferries, trains and trams.